The Secret Weapon

 Morale is hard to build and harder to sustain for a rebel cause.

 The American Revolution began after the colonists enjoyed new freedoms for nearly 100 years - freedom of speech, freedom of religion, right to own and protect property.
-So they had something to lose when word of the June 1774 “Coercive Acts” and British military occupation of Boston spread fast and wide.
-Literacy was essential to these freedoms - to read newspapers, the Bible, deeds and wills.
+So they knew they had something to lose when the British occupied Boston to enforce the June 1774 “Coercive Acts”.
+Word traveled fast and wide because literacy was essential to these freedoms - to read newspapers, the Bible, deeds and wills.

-When the first shots were fired April 19, 1775 at Lexington and Concord, just one month later as far away as the Western Frontier in Pennsylvania, the Hanna’s Town Resolve was signed and a Militia formed.
-In January 1776, Payne published the “Common Sense” pamphlet arguing for independence from Britain.
+When the first shots were fired April 19, 1775 at Lexington and Concord, just one month later and as far away as the Western Frontier in Pennsylvania, resolves were signed and citizen Militias formed.
+In January 1776, Thomas Paine published the “Common Sense” pamphlet arguing for independence from Britain.
 It was read widely, despite requiring purchase, and credited for all 13 Colonies setting aside significant differences to accept the language in The Declaration of Independence on July 4th, 1776.

-Just two months later, in September 1776, the rebels were defeated in the Battle of Long Island and were forced to retreat from New York City.
+But, just two months later, in September 1776 the rebels were defeated in the Battle of Long Island and were forced to retreat from New York City.

 It would be 3 months before another significant battle.

-Given our contemporary experience with war, experienced in real time on modern media, it is hard to believe that the American Rebels’ morale would have survived.
-But it must have at the Battle of Trenton on December 26, 1776, in the bitter cold.
-So cold that the only Rebel casualties were those who froze to death waiting to cross the Delaware.
-That victory re-energized the Rebels to go on and win or recover from losses in other battles that led to peace 7 years later in 1783.
+Given our contemporary experience with war, in real time on modern media, it is hard to believe that the American Rebels’ morale would have survived.
+But it must have to win the Battle of Trenton on December 26, 1776.
+The Rebels surprised the British mercenary troops in the bitter cold - so cold that the only Rebel casualties were those who froze to death waiting to cross the Delaware.
+That victory re-energized the Rebels to win or recover from losses in other battles for 7 years later, until the Paris Peace Treaty in 1783.
 That’s enduring morale.

 Enduring morale doesn’t seem possible today.
-In fact, if the American Revolution were now, it’s fair to wonder if we could overcome conflicting interests to accept the Declaration of Independence.
+In fact, if the American Revolution were now, it’s fair to wonder if politicians could overcome conflicts and accept the Declaration of Independence.

-Another factor increasing spending is the innovation of the algorithm that assures success of the most effective emotional triggers - fear and anger - for enormous profit today’s media companies depend on.
+Another factor increasing spending is the innovation of the algorithm that assures success of the most effective emotional triggers - fear and anger - increasing spending, which media companies depend on.

-There are no regulations to check or balance for this secret weapon.
-Not even to defend against an enemy destroying morale.
+There are no regulations to check this secret weapon.
+Not even to defend against an enemy exploiting the right to camouflage their identities to destroy morale.

 How do we regulate media, without censorship, to maintain freedom of speech?